Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Discussion, Conclusion, Broader Utility, and Future Work

-While we focused here on studying auditory category learning, the method proposed here is applicable to other domains of behavioral neuroscience research studying categorical decision making when the response times are either not measured or are not reliable.
-The projection based solutions proposed to address sensitivity and clustering challenges here are not restricted to inverse-probit models but can be easily adapted to other classes of generalized linear models such as the widely popular logit and probit models and hence may also be of interest to a much broader audience.
+\paragraph{Broader utility beyond auditory neuroscience.} While we focused here on studying auditory category learning, the method proposed is applicable to other domains of behavioral neuroscience research studying categorical decision-making when the response times measurements are either not available or not reliable.

+\paragraph{Broader utility in statistics.} On the statistical side, the projection-based approach proposed here to impose non-standard identifiability conditions and address clustering problems within and between different panels is not restricted to inverse-probit models introduced here.
+They can be easily adapted to other classes of generalized linear models such as the widely popular logit and probit models and hence may also be of interest to a much broader statistical audience.

+\paragraph{Future directions:} The models and the analyses of the PTC1 data set presented here excluded the pupillometry measurements themselves.
+An important and challenging problem being pursued separately elsewhere is to see how those measurements relate to drift-diffusion model parameters.

 { \thesection{ {Appendix~\Alph{section}}} \thesubsection{\Alph{section}.\arabic{subsection}}}